junhual8136/sep11-freedom-project/tool/learning-log.md

 * Continued to learn the basicas of object oriented programming.
     * learned constructor and factory functions
     * `for in` and `for of` loops

 12/17/2023
 * Messed around with tilemaps and sprite loading

+2/1/2024
+*  created a constructor function that when called, creates a new object into the game
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc